merchisdk/sdk/docs/_typescript/creating.md

 content_markdown: |-
   New entities can be added to the system with the `create` method.

-  First create a new SDK object using the constructor given by the merchi object, then set up some values on the new object, and then call `create`.
+  First create a new SDK object using the constructor given by the Merchi object, then set up some values on the new object, and then call `create`.

   Creating and editing javascript/typescript objects locally has no effect on the server.
 Only after you call `create` will the object actually be stored with merchi via network request.